james-ralph8555/tarot-daily/infra/docs/EXPERIMENT_PLAYBOOK.md

 # Experiment Playbook

-This playbook outlines the nightly and ad-hoc workflow for prompt experimentation with DSPy and DuckDB.
+This playbook outlines the nightly and ad-hoc workflow for prompt experimentation with DSPy and PostgreSQL.

 ## 1. Data Readiness
-1. Ensure production feedback has synced into DuckDB (`feedback`, `readings` tables).
+1. Ensure production feedback has synced into PostgreSQL (`feedback`, `readings` tables).
 2. Run `tarot-pipeline dataset build <name>` to generate the latest training dataset.
 Use descriptive names such as `nightly_YYYYMMDD`.
-3. Confirm dataset ingestion via `SELECT COUNT(*) FROM training_datasets WHERE dataset = '<name>'` in DuckDB.
+3. Confirm dataset ingestion via `SELECT COUNT(*) FROM training_datasets WHERE dataset = '<name>'` in PostgreSQL.

 ## 2. Optimization
 1. Execute `tarot-pipeline optimize mipro <name>` to launch MIPROv2 against the dataset.